A fast connection is going to be preferable! 100%

 Jitter is an element of latency.

-Ping is a word which is used to describe a tool that measures latency.
+Ping is a word that is used to describe a tool that measures latency.
 Some people call latency Ping, too!

 Jitter is the level of variation within latency when an array of tests for ping are done.